djplaner/blog/docs/2008/10/22/design-based-research-vs-mixed-methods-the-differences-and-commonalities/index.md

----
+﻿---
 categories:
 - chapter-3
 - design-theory
 - elearning
-date: 2008-10-22 12:30:14+10:00
-next:
-  text: Look for incompetence before you go paranoid
-  url: /blog/2008/10/23/look-for-incompetence-before-you-go-paranoid/
-previous:
-  text: The great website move of 2008
-  url: /blog/2008/10/16/the-great-website-move-of-2008/
-title: '"Design Based Research vs. Mixed Methods: The Differences and Commonalities"'
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: nonamuldoon
   author_email: n.muldoon@cqu.edu.au
   author_ip: 59.100.90.50
   author_url: http://
   content: 'Yes I am tracking your posts with interest :)

     Just a quick note for now, but I can assure you we have so much to talk and debate about with what you have written here.

     Like all social sciences research, educational research is a messy field as it often involves sense-making.
 The DBR methodology has become a systemic part of my practice, if not of my being.
 It is through the vast arrays of collected data inherent in the DBR tradition that allow me to better understand the goings on within, and impacts of, the environment under study, and to make sense of the views and perceptions of the players within it.
 It allows me and other participant-researchers to make informed design decisions e.g. which aspect of the design needs refining, how to improve practices in situ, what new artifact is needed, etc.

     While some critics think it is over-methodologised,  it is simply the nature of the beast.
 My experience suggests that it is through sense-making that DBR researchers refine and develop theories that inform practice, and we need multiple sources of data to make sense of this, and of our work.
 DBR goes beyond simply developing and testing artifacts.
 It is part of the process, but not the sole purpose.

     Another quick note... there are many instances where practitioners take on the role of participant-researchers, and cases such as Diana Joseph''s (2004) DBR project where she was a one-woman band - designer, researcher, practitioner, etc.
     (I''ll give you her article if you''re interested).
 Objectivity, particularly for the purpose of generalisation as you''ve highlighted here, is often challenged in any fields of social science research, but the very nature of DBR with its multiple sources of data enables better informed validation.
 At the end of the day ethical and professional practice are often put to the test for people involved in any type of research.'
   date: '2008-10-24 09:21:52'
   date_gmt: '2008-10-23 23:21:52'
   id: '1746'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2008-10-22 02:30:14
+next:
+  text: Look for incompetence before you go paranoid
+  url: /blog/2008/10/23/look-for-incompetence-before-you-go-paranoid/
-    []
+pingbacks: []
+previous:
+  text: The great website move of 2008
+  url: /blog/2008/10/16/the-great-website-move-of-2008/
+template: blog-post.html
+title: '"Design Based Research vs. Mixed Methods: The Differences and Commonalities"'
+type: post
 ---
 This post is a summary and some reflection on a discussion paper posted to [ITForum](http://it.coe.uga.edu/itforum/).
 It's by Goknur Kaplan Akilli and is titled [Design Based Research vs. Mixed Methods: The Differences and Commonalities](http://it.coe.uga.edu/itforum/paper110/Akilli_DBR_vs_MM_ITForum.pdf).
 The author is a PhD candidate with some interesting [research runs on the board](http://www.ed.psu.edu/news/akilli.asp).